 Chair Marsh said that he and Professor Beatty will attend the new faculty orientation.
 He will speak briefly and have a packet of information to hand out.
 Professor Lippert asked if this information was campus specific, or if it could be relevant to UM-Flint and UM-Dearborn.
 Professor Beatty said they would need to coordinate with the orientation processes on those campuses.
-Professor Lippert said there is no faculty governance presence at UM-Flint' faculty orientation.
+Professor Lippert said there is no regular, organized Faculty Governance Presentation at UM-Flint's faculty orientation.